PierreDesbruns/password_manager/README.md

 Double-click on username or password to copy it to clipboard.
 Entry names can be searched in top search bar.
 A colored circle next to entry name gives indication on password generation date: green for \< 3 months; orange for \< 6 months; red for \> 6 months.

+Click on edit icon to enter edit mode.
+In this mode, entry and user names of an entry can be modified by double-clicking on them.
+In edit mode, entry name and user name cells are blue and search bar cannot be used.
+Also, several entries cannot be editing simultaneously.
+To confirm modifications, click on validate button.

 Application can be closed by simply hitting close button.
 Entries are saved while closing.

 ## Features